-- All 4-H exhibits must have been completed since the previous year's fair. - All 4-H exhibits and livestock must be selected and identified in 4-H Online. - o 4-H Exhibits in exhibit buildings will have the project area selected in 4-H Online. - 4-H Livestock must be selected as a project area in 4-H Online and animal identification entered by May 15. - All 4-H exhibits in exhibit buildings and livestock will need to be entered in the correct class in FairEntry. - Exhibited in finish form including ready to hang or display. - Pictures and wall hangings, etc. should be ready to hang or display.
+- All 4-H exhibits must have been completed since the previous year's fair. - All 4-H exhibits and livestock must be selected and identified in 4-H Online. - o 4-H Exhibits in exhibit buildings will have the project area selected in 4-H Online. - A 4-H member may add or drop a project(s) adjusting their 4-H Online enrolment until that project's scheduled fair check-in closes. - o 4-H Livestock must be selected as a project area in 4-H Online and animal identification entered by May 15. - Animals requiring a May 15 identification cannot be added to 4-H Online after this May 15 deadline. - All 4-H exhibits in exhibit buildings and livestock will need to be entered in the correct class in FairEntry. - o Any 4-H exhibitor arriving at the fair to check-in an animal or non-animal exhibit and has not completed the FairEntry process will not be permitted to advance through the fair's check-in process until entry has been completed in FairEntry. - o 4-H Educators have the discretion to change or update entries at the request of the 4-H'ers family. - Exhibited in finish form including ready to hang or display.

+Pictures and wall hangings, etc. should be ready to hang or display.
 Use strong hangers (not can tabs) attached with nails or screws (not glue or tape) or provide a suitable stand.
 Label the stand with your name.